GlobalNOC/OESS/docs/frontend/administration.md

 the device is suppose to be part of the network.
 This prevents unintended devices from becoming a part of the OESS network.

-### OpenFlow

-The first step in adding a switch to OESS, is to configure the switch so that its controller points to the OESS controller IP address.
-Once the connection is established between the switch and the controller the device will appear in the Admin->Discovery section.
-Clicking the device will open the Device Details panel, and allow you to confirm the device.

-**img**

-To confirm the device will require a few parameters are needed:

-The Name of the device specifies the name as it will appear in the OESS UI, in most cases the fully qualified domain name is probably what should be entered.

-The Latitude and Longitude fields are used to specify the location of the device.

-The VLAN Range field contains the allowed vlan's used on all trunk interfaces on that node.
-This is specifically used when slicing the network or when using hybrid mode.
-This range does not affect end interfaces.

-Default Foward LLDP to controller controls whether or not to send the forward LLDP rule to the switch.
-Without this your switch will not auto discover properly.
-Use this only if you know what you are doing.

-Default Drop Rule is installed to prevent all flows that are currently not matching from being punted to the controller (as per openflow 1.0 spec).

-Maximum Number of Flow Mods specifies the maximum number of flows that can be installed on a switch.
-FWDCTL will prevent any flows over this limit from being installed. (useful when slicing)

-Send Bulk Flow Rules specifies if the switch is capable of rate limiting internally or of a Barrier message must be sent between each flow rule.

-**img**

-Once all of these have been selected properly click the "Confirm Device" button at the bottom of the popup to approve the device.

 ### NETCONF

 Devices that speak NETCONF must be added manually using the Add MPLS